Previous

 About the work

 Every year, more than 18 million dogs are killed for human consumption.
 Their short, miserable lives are entirely marked by suffering.
-The commercial production of dog meat inevitably brings cruelty at every stage, whether it is in a "dog farm," catching dogs on the street, or during the transport and slaughter of the animals.
+The commercial production of dog meat inevitably brings cruelty at every stage, whether it is on a "dog farm", when dogs are caught on the street, or during the transport and slaughter of the animals.

-Slaughter methods are deliberately designed to make the suffering of the animal as intense and prolonged as possible.
-This is because people mistakenly believe that by torturing a dog before its death, they get tastier meat that is rich in adrenaline.
-The animals are slaughtered in various ways, including beating them to death, hanging them by the neck, electrocution, strangulation, or by skinning or boiling them alive.
+Slaughter methods are deliberately designed to make the animal's suffering as intense and prolonged as possible.
+This is because people mistakenly believe that by torturing a dog before its death, you get tastier meat that is rich in adrenaline.
+The animals are slaughtered by beating them to death, hanging them by the neck, electrocution, strangulation, or by skinning or boiling them alive.

 Specifications